jaikr-dev/space-debris-detection-pipeline/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## 📝 Notes
+## 📝 Closing Notes
 Long read, but I hope you found it interesting!
 If you have any questions or feedback, feel free to reach out.
 I’m always open to learning and improving.

 Wishing you clear skies and smooth orbits!